The Real McCoys: Synopsis

 The Real McCoys concerns the lives of a family originally from the Appalachian Mountains of West Virginia, from a fictional place named Smokey Corners.
-They relocated to California to live and work on a farm they inherited from a relative.
-They consist of Grandpa Amos McCoy (Walter Brennan), his grandson Luke (Richard Crenna); Luke's new wife Kate (Kathleen Nolan); Luke's teenage sister Tallahassie "Hassie" (Lydia Reed); and his 11-year-old brother "Little Luke" (Michael Winkelman).
-The double-naming of the brothers is explained in the first full episode ("Californy, Here We Come"), when the elder Luke introduces Little Luke to Pepino Garcia (Tony Martinez) and says, "Well, you see, in the excitement of having him, Ma and Pa plum forgot they already had me."
+They relocated to California to live and work on a farm they inherited from Ben McCoy, brother to patriarch Amos McCoy.
+The family included Grandpa Amos (Walter Brennan), his grandson Luke (Richard Crenna), Luke's new wife Kate (Kathleen Nolan), Luke's teenage sister Tallahassie "Hassie" (Lydia Reed), and her 11-year-old brother "Little Luke" (Michael Winkelman).
+The double naming of the brothers is explained in the first full episode ("Californy, Here We Come"), when the elder Luke introduces Little Luke to Pepino Garcia (Tony Martinez) and says, "Well, you see, in the excitement of having him, Ma and Pa plum forgot they already had me."
 Only Crenna appeared in all 225 episodes.

-The McCoys' farm was previously owned by an uncle, Ben McCoy, who died.
-The former West Virginians join the Grange farm association, and hire Pepino when he informs them he was Ben's foreman.
+The former West Virginians join the Grange farm association and hire Pepino when he informs them he was Ben's foreman.
 In the episode broadcast January 8, 1962, Pepino becomes an American citizen and assumes the surname "McCoy."
-The McMichaels, a brother and sister played by Andy Clyde and Madge Blake in twenty-nine and twenty-one episodes respectively, lived on the hill not far from the McCoys.
-Amos McCoy and George McMichael, both mischievous, crotchety old men, sometimes quarreled, often about their games of checkers and horseshoes.
-Kate is friendly with the much older Flora McMichael, George's sister, and becomes involved with life in the community.
+The McMichaels, a brother and sister played by Andy Clyde and Madge Blake in 29 and 21 episodes, respectively, lived on the hill near the McCoys.
+Amos McCoy and George McMichael, both crotchety old men, sometimes quarreled, often about their games of checkers and horseshoes.
+Kate is friendly with Flora McMichael, George's sister, and becomes involved with life in the community.

-Though still in her twenties, Kate serves as a mother figure for Luke's younger siblings, Hassie and Little Luke.
-One episode shows her bewilderment in trying to entice the children to take responsibility for their school studies.
-Many episodes have a moral theme consistent with the conservative opinions of Walter Brennan, such as two 1957 segments entitled "You Can't Cheat an Honest Man" with Joseph Kearns, later of the television series Dennis the Menace, and "Gambling Is a Sin", in which Amos allows a casino to advertise on McCoy property before the ethics of the matter is brought to his attention.
-Other such episodes are "Go Fight City Hall", "The Taxman Cometh", "You Can't Always Be a Hero", "You Never Get Too Old", "Where There's a Will", "Beware a Smart Woman", "Money in the Bank", "How to Win Friends", "You're as Young as You Feel", "Honesty Is the Best Policy", and "Never a Lender Be".
+Although still in her 20s, Kate serves as a mother figure for Luke's younger siblings, Hassie and Little Luke.
+Many episodes have a moral theme consistent with the conservative opinions of Walter Brennan.

-In "Little Luke's Education" (February 6, 1958), Amos confronts bigotry among the local children against hillbilly peoples such as the McCoys.
-In "Grampa's Private War" (February 12, 1959), Amos gets so enthusiastic with patriotic fervor that he claims to have fought as a soldier commanded by Theodore Roosevelt in the Spanish–American War, but Amos was only seven (Walter Brennan was four) years old when that war was fought during 1898.
-Then Amos is invited to speak at a Veterans Day ceremony.
+On February 23, 1961, while working on The Real McCoys, Kathleen Nolan was thrown from a horse and seriously injured.
+Her character of Kate was off the series for several months.
+Hassie left home to attend college, and Little Luke joined the United States Army.
+For the final season Hassie appeared only in the first episode; Little Luke was never seen again.
+Amos McCoy did not appear in the last eleven episodes; he was said to be back visiting family in West Virginia.
+Luke was a widower, and many of the stories concerned Grandpa trying to find him a new wife.
+This nearly succeeded when Luke met Louise Howard, portrayed by Janet De Gore, a widow with a young son, Greg, played by Butch Patrick, later of CBS's series The Munsters, a relationship which continued through the end of the series.